Data-ARENA-Space/data-nadhi-documentation/docs/architecture/index.md

 ## 🧰 Utility Components

 ### 🧱 Data Nadhi Dev
-- Contains the **development environment** setup using Dev Containers.
+- Has everything you need for the **development environment** using Dev Containers.
 - Includes:
-  - `docker-compose` with shared storage and infrastructure.
+  - `docker-compose` with shared storage and all the infrastructure
-  - Migration scripts for **MongoDB** and **Postgres**.
+  - Migration scripts for **MongoDB** and **Postgres**
 - 🗃️ [Repository](https://github.com/Data-ARENA-Space/data-nadhi-dev/)

 ---

 ### 🧩 Data Nadhi Internal Server
-- A lightweight server used for **intermediate operations** (typically handled by the UI).
+- A lightweight server for **intermediate operations** that the UI usually handles.
-- Reduces manual effort during testing when the frontend is unavailable.
+- Makes testing easier when you don't have the frontend running.
 - 🗃️ [Repository](https://github.com/Data-ARENA-Space/data-nadhi-internal-server/)

 ---

-> 💡 *All components are modular and containerized, making the entire system portable, scalable, and ready for production.*
+> 💡 *All components are modular and containerized, so the whole system is portable, can scale, and is ready for production.*